NCBI-Codeathons/super-minityper/docs/slides/saturday12pm.md

 ```

 Because a path exists in the graph, the read can be mapped exactly to the variant path.
+the soft-clipped portion now maps to the portion of the genome where it belongs.

 This means that, given a graph of either known variants or long reads,
 we can tell whether a new set of (long or short) reads contains that variant.